 Need help finding the right Kentucky Oaks Tickets?

 Our Sales and our Service team are available 7 days a week at 1-800-880-8886.

-The 2016 Kentucky Oaks will take the track at Churchill Downs on Friday, May 6th, 2016.
-The world’s top 3 year old fillies will race for the chance to wear the iconic garland of lilies, or lilies for the fillies as it is affectionately known.
-The Kentucky Oaks always takes place a day before the Kentucky Derby, and 2016 will mark the 142nd running of the Kentucky Oaks.
-The favorite to bring home the 2016 Kentucky Oaks is Songbird, who has destroyed her competition this and is looking for her biggest win to date.
+The 2017 Kentucky Oaks will take the track at Churchill Downs on Friday, May 5th, 2017.
+The world’s top 3-year-old fillies will race for the chance to wear the iconic garland of lilies, or lilies for the fillies as it is affectionately known.
+The Kentucky Oaks always takes place a day before the Kentucky Derby, and 2017 will mark the 143rd running of the Kentucky Oaks.
 The Kentucky Oaks has long been an unforgettable event, and is a more relaxed way to enjoy all that Churchill Downs as to offer.